Transient hydrodynamic phonon transport in two-dimensional disk geometry: INTRODUCTION

 \section{INTRODUCTION}

-Hydrodynamics is a kind of macroscopic phenomenon~\cite{prandtl_fluid,Gurzhi_1968,beck1974,Lucas_2018review}, resulting from the frequent interactions between microscopic (quasi-)particles and satisfying the conservation principles of physical quantities, including mass, momentum and energy.
-Compared to the ubiquitous fluid hydrodynamics phenomena in our daily life, the observation of hydrodynamics behaviors in solid materials is much more difficult because the momentum is usually broken during phonon scattering processes~\cite{leesangyeopch1,chen_non-fourier_2021}.
+Hydrodynamics is a kind of macroscopic phenomenon~\cite{prandtl_fluid,Gurzhi_1968,beck1974,Lucas_2018review,hydrodynamics_review_2022}, resulting from the frequent interactions between microscopic (quasi-)particles and satisfying the conservation principles of physical quantities, such as mass, (quasi-)momentum and energy.
+Compared to the ubiquitous fluid hydrodynamics phenomena in our daily life~\cite{prandtl_fluid}, the observation of hydrodynamics behaviors in solid materials is much more difficult because the momentum is usually not conserved during phonon scattering processes~\cite{leesangyeopch1,chen_non-fourier_2021,hydrodynamics_review_2022}.